Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Conclusions and Future Research

 \section{Conclusions and Future Research}

-This paper takes the perspective that causal decision making and causal effect estimation are fundamentally different tasks.
+This paper develops the perspective that causal decision making and causal effect estimation are fundamentally different tasks.
 They are different tasks because their estimands of interest are different.
 Causal effect estimation assesses the impact of an intervention on an outcome of interest, and often we want or need accurate (and unbiased) estimations.
-On the other hand, unbiased and accurate estimation of causal effects is not necessary for causal decision making, where the goal is to decide what treatment is best for each individual---a causal classification problem.
+In contrast, unbiased and accurate estimation of causal effects is not necessary for causal decision making, where the goal is to decide what treatment is best for each individual---a causal classification problem.

-We present implications of making this distinction on (1) choosing the algorithm that is used to learn treatment assignment policies, i.e., causal predictive models, (2) choosing the training data that is used to learn the causal models, and (3) choosing the target variable for training the causal models.
+We present implications of making this distinction on (1) choosing the algorithm used to learn treatment assignment policies, that is, causal predictive models, (2) choosing the training data used to train the causal models, and (3) choosing the target variable for training the causal models.
 Importantly, we highlight that traditionally ``good'' estimates of causal effects are not necessary to make good causal decisions.

+In a recent special issue of \textit{Observational Studies}~\citep{mitra2021introduction}, thought leaders from across the globe wrote comments discussing Leo Breiman's influential paper ``Statistical Modeling: The Two Cultures''~\citep{breiman2001statistical}.
+In his visionary paper, Breiman argued for an algorithmic modeling culture that should validate statistical models based on their prediction accuracy.
+When that paper was published, some individuals deemed this prediction-based focus incompatible with causal modeling~\citep{cox2001statistical}, but new commentaries suggest that this perspective is not at odds when ``\emph{guided by a formal causal model for identification and bias reduction}''\citep{pearl2021causally} and the algorithms incorporate ``\emph{economic causal restrictions and non-prediction objectives}''~\citep{imbens2021breiman}.

+We take a step further and argue that defining an appropriate prediction accuracy (evaluation) measure is perhaps even more important to integrate causal modeling with an algorithmic modeling culture.
+Both CEE and CDM can be, after all, predictive tasks.
+CEE can be used to predict what would happen under a counterfactual scenario, whereas CDM consists of predicting the best (counterfactual) course of action.
+The models can have a good CDM performance even when traditional causal assumptions are violated or not incorporated by the models.